leftlogic/ffconf/src/details/index.md

 ## Pre conference

-### Show and Tell with Async - 10-Nov
+### Show and Tell with Async - 9-Nov

-Our friends at Async are running a very special International Show & Tell at 7:15pm at Spaces.
+Our friends at Async are running a very special International Show & Tell at 7:15pm at Eagle Labs (opposite the conference venue).
 If you're interested in giving a five minute talk, they'd also love to hear from you.
 [Please sign up in advance](https://asyncjs.com/events/) (to attend or speak).
 To find out more, see their Twitter [@asyncjs](https://twitter.com/asyncjs)

-### Pre conference social - 10-Nov
+### Pre conference social - 9-Nov

-Join us at [Al Campo Lounge](https://thelounges.co.uk/alcampo/) from 8pm on Thursday 10-Nov, to meet your fellow delegates, just an 8 minute walk from the station.
+Join us at [Al Campo Lounge](https://thelounges.co.uk/alcampo/) from 8pm on Thursday 9-Nov, to meet your fellow delegates, just an 8 minute walk from the station.
 We have the raised area on the left hand side reserved so anyone sat in that area is your new ff friend.

-### Pre event networking: running or coffee - 11 Nov
+### Pre event networking: running or coffee - 10 Nov

 We are hosting another pre-ffconf run!
 Meet outside Duke of Yorks at 7:30am led by two friendly ffconf regulars, [Chetan](https://twitter.com/chetbox) and [Matt](https://twitter.com/mattbee).
 Open to all abilities, a short 30 minute run leaving plenty of time to get showered before registration opens!